-The climate forecasts for Mozambique were bad for this season.
-So the potential for disasters was much higher.
-Some thought the El Nino phenomenon might have played a big part.
+The climate forecasts were bad.
+So the risk of disasters was much higher.
+Some thought the El Nino might play a part.

 As a result our CEO, Adrian Nance, deployed forward.
 This was so that he could speed disaster response if needed.

 Everyone hoped that nothing would happen, including Adrian.
 But precautions can yield good things:

 - You can meet people when aid workers are thinking about disasters.

 - People on the ground can also see our commitment.

 - Visits help understand the people factors.

 - Some of the interactions are in the summer holidays.
 We can show commitment when offices are closed.

 - Visits helped to follow up the links when we had an HQ in Maputo.